PrestaShop/prestashop.github.io/news/_posts/2020-10-09-how-to-write-a-new-ui-test.md

 });
 ```

 Note 1: The `baseContext` parameter should be declared in the beginning of the test.
-It's must be unique, and for that we used the test's file path.
+It must be unique, and for that we used the test's file path.

 ```js
 const baseContext = 'functional_BO_orders_orders_viewCustomer';